AxelBremer/RL_reprod/blogpost.md

 ### Environments

 As mentioned earlier, these different forms of experience replay will have a different impact on different types of environments.
-In this blogpost we will focus on three types of deterministic environments with different characteristics:
+In this blog post we will focus on three types of deterministic environments with different characteristics:

 1. [CliffGridworld-v0](https://github.com/podondra/gym-gridworlds)
 In the cliffworld environment the agent has to move from the starting state (S) to the goal state (G), it is a classic RL example.
 We would like to test the performance of the different experience replays, across multiple difficulty levels.
 We chose this environment as an example of a relatively simple environment, although interesting, compared to the others.
-It has a two dimensional discrete state space.
+It has a two-dimensional discrete state space.
 ![Gridworld environment](plots/cliffworld.png)
 2. [Acrobot-v1](https://gym.openai.com/envs/Acrobot-v1/)
 Acrobot steps up the difficulty from the cliffworld.
 The agent has to swing any part of the arm above the line.
 Here we clearly see that it is a more challenging environment, evident by the fact that it has a six dimensional continuous state space.

 1. [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/)

     This environment requires the agent to balance a pole on a cart, hence the name.
 It has to do so for as long as possible.
-It has a 4 dimensional continuous input, of which 2 are of infinite magnitude, and 2 discrete actions, push left and push right.
+It has a 4-dimensional continuous input, of which 2 are of infinite magnitude, and 2 discrete actions, push left and push right.
    <!-- ![Cartpole environment](gifs/cartpole_prio.gif) -->
    <img src="gifs/cartpole_prio.gif" alt="cartpole" title="Cartpole environment" width="300"
    style="margin-right: 10px;" />